 How about Mom?
 Why did the shop owner give her sweets?
 Did she sway in her little sarong and beguile the shopkeeper?
 With budding puberty, did she have a come-hither smile when entering the store to buy spam and flirt for a sweet?
 Did she seek to leave a dysfunctional family like me?
 Was my libidinousness inherited from both?

 Of course not.
 Why seek excuses for behavior I don’t want not to admit guilt to.
 It was me, only me.

-Our lives are a Balinese puppet shadow, movements seen through an opaque screen with lighted background.
+Our lives are a Balinese puppet shadow, movements seen through an opaque screen with a lighted background.
 Reality behind the screen is what we believe from in front.
-My shadow, now fades with old age as the light dims and flickers.
+My shadow now fades with old age as the light dims and flickers.
 Soon it will be snuffed out, the whiff of taper smoke my cremation.
 New shadows, illuminated by the strong light of youth, will replace her to live their generation of puppet shadows.
 It’s as it has always been.
 One generation after another, we have our say, then say no more.
-I hope my offspring enjoy their puppet shadows but don’t have secret ones.
+I hope my offspring enjoy their puppet shadows but don’t have secret persona ones.

 I will not bore you further.
 You’ve read what you want to know.
 I have what I sought; a secret prideful puppet shadow set free and antithetical humility.
-I need say nor write more.
+I need to say nor write more.